accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

 1. Enable **screen reader**.
-1. Fill in the form fields with values likely to cause entry errors (entering a poorly formed *e-mail*{lang=en} address for example).
+1. Fill in the form fields with values likely to cause entry errors (entering a poorly formed e-mail address for example).
 1. Validate the form.
 1. For each required form field that has a format check (which will be presented with an error after validation), check:
 - that the expected data type and/or format are rendered by the screen reader when focusing on the field;